Home/Kazakhstan/Nur-Sultan

 Quick answer

 Is the air quality good in Nur-Sultan right now?
-Nur-Sultan, Kazakhstan currently has an Air Quality Index of 42, classified as Good.
-PM2.5 is 5.1 μg/m³ (1.0x the WHO 2021 annual guideline of 5 μg/m³).
-Air quality is safe for everyone.
+Nur-Sultan, Kazakhstan currently has an Air Quality Index of 52, classified as Moderate.
+PM2.5 is 10.9 μg/m³ (2.2x the WHO 2021 annual guideline of 5 μg/m³).
+Acceptable for most; sensitive groups should monitor.

 PM2.5